-You may register to take your exams and find more information on the Indiana Insurance License Exam Procedure page.
+You may register to take your exams and find more information on the Pearson Vue Indiana Insurance License Exam page.

 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

 The fee for an online application is $40, plus a small transaction fee.
-If you wish to add a line of authority to you license later, then you will pay the same $40, plus a transaction fee.
+If you wish to add a line of authority to your license later, then you will pay the same $40, plus a transaction fee.
 Fill out your online application on either the NIPR Indiana Insurance page or the Sircon Indiana page.